How to Scrape Multiple Pages of a Website Using Python?

 Web Scraping is a method of extracting useful data from a website using computer programs without having to manually do it.
 This data can then be exported and categorically organized for various purposes.
 Some common places where Web Scraping finds its use are Market research & Analysis Websites, Price Comparison Tools, Search Engines, Data Collection for AI/ML projects, etc.

 Let’s dive deep and scrape a website.
 In this article, we are going to take the GeeksforGeeks website and extract the titles of all the articles available on the Homepage using a Python script.

 If you notice, there are thousands of articles on the website and to extract all of them, we will have to scrape through all pages so that we don’t miss out on any!

 Scraping multiple Pages of a website Using Python

 Now, there may arise various instances where you may want to get data from multiple pages from the same website or multiple different URLs as well, and manually writing code for each webpage is a time-consuming and tedious task.
-Plus, it defies all basic principles of automation.
+Plus, it defines all basic principles of automation.
 Duh!

 To solve this exact problem, we will see two main techniques that will help us extract data from multiple webpages:

 - The same website

 The approach of the program will be fairly simple, and it will be easier to understand it in a POINT format: